IB MYP Assessment Policy

 *The Restoration Academy MYP Assessment Policy was written by the IB Coordinator, SNSimpson, and the Instructional Leadership Team, drafted April, 2022.
 Review and updated, May 2022; October, 2022.

-III.
 An Overview of Grading and Reporting

 At Restoration Academy, grading is not seen as punitive, but informative.
 Grades alert students, parents/guardians, and internal staff of individual and/or school-wide progress on prioritized skills and selected criteria.
 Grading communicates two main aspects of student learning: